bcgov/data-publication/pages/dps_bcdc_w_start.md

 + These are not intended to replace a full listing of records for a sub-organization.
 + Groups by default are public but a request them to be visible to IDIR only can be made.

-To create a group, the following information is required and can be sent to [DataBC](mailto:data@gov.bc.ca).
+To create a group, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/23) and include in the description:

 **Requirements:**
 + **Group Name**: